mtworth/hungerwatch/readme.md

 ## Technical Notes

-FoodWatch runs on **Supabase**, which provides both the serverless edge function and the managed PostgreSQL database.
+HungerWatch runs on **Supabase**, which provides both the serverless edge function and the managed PostgreSQL database.
 Each pageview is one row in the table:

 | Column     | Type      | Description                       |
 | ---------- | --------- | --------------------------------- |